snotskie/ttrpg/md/index.md

 - **Setup:** You and your allies begin at position $1$.
 Your opponents begin higher up, each add defeat buttons at position $0$, and each add recovery buttons somewhere else.
 Stronger opponents begin further from $0$, may have Abilities, and may enter the Endeavor with Blessing Dice of their own.
 - **Goal:** To win, move all your opponents to position $0$ without your team being captured first.
-- **Actions:** There are three normal actions and one special action you and your allies may choose from during the Endeavor, described in the Allied Actions table below.
+- **Actions:** There are a number of normal actions and one special action you and your allies may choose from during the Endeavor, described in the Allied Actions table below.
 Your opponents also have a number of actions, described in the Monstrosity Actions table below.
 Some Monstrosity's Abilities grant them additional actions.
 - **Buttons:** Your opponents enter the Endeavor with a number of buttons, described in the Monstrosity Buttons table below.

 ---